ITP Help Pages

 - The assignments and readings are always due the week after they are assigned (i.e. the next class).

-Every week, we will see a demo of a related project, talk about how it was done, and critique it.
+One approach to becoming good at a programming language is to learn a set of building blocks very well, then think in terms of those building blocks.
+This is the approach that this class aims to teach.
+To that goal, we will see a demo of a related project every week, talk about how it was done, and break it down.
 The central idea is to focus on what is happening rather than whether we liked it or not.
 The discussion can cover any topic, the only thing that is not allowed are judgments, like "I liked it", or "that sucked", or "that's a nice guitar sound".
-Instead people should talk about the music, sound, and performance itself, how it was made, how the parts all relates to the whole, whether the implementation effectively conveyed the idea, etc.
+Instead we should talk about how to implement it using the tools we know, whether the idea was well implemented, whether a different approach would have been more effective, etc.

 - Class introductions